dgruber/drmaa/README.md

 ========

 DRMAA job submission library for Go (#golang).
-Tested with Univa Grid Engine but should work also other resource manager / cluste scheduler.
+Tested with Univa Grid Engine but should work also other resource manager / cluster scheduler.
 The "gestatus" library only works with Grid Engine.

 ## Example ##